 - PanAust's Vision and Values provide a framework for business strategy, and the Company’s behaviour and culture.

 - The PanAust Way is the Company's 'code of conduct'.
 It outlines the minimum standard of behaviour expected of PanAust directors, employees and business partners (contractors, consultants, suppliers and service providers) when they are working for or with PanAust.
-The document is also available in Lao, Tok Pisin and Spanish.
+The document is also available in Lao and Tok Pisin

-- PanAust's Diversity Standard provides the basis upon which PanAust promotes diversity across its operations and Board membership and PanAust's Clawback Standard may be applied so that a Senior Executive does not receive an 'inappropriate benefit'.
-These standards are made in accordance with the PanAust Employee Policy.
+- PanAust's Diversity Standard provides the basis upon which PanAust promotes diversity across its operations and PanAust's Clawback Standard may be applied so that a Senior Executive does not receive an 'inappropriate benefit'.

 - PanAust provides sponsorship and donations to particular programs, organisations or causes that build goodwill in operational areas and/or enhance relationships with key stakeholders.
 In doing so, PanAust applies the following principles to determine and prioritise sponsorship and donations.